SoLuutions/va-pro-demo/README.md

 ### Backend
 - **Express.js** - API server
-- **Redis** - Data storage and caching
+- **In-memory storage** - Ephemeral server-side storage (no external DB)
 - **Node.js** - Runtime environment

-## Database Architecture
+## Storage Architecture

-### Redis (Current Implementation)
+### In-memory (Current Implementation)
-- User data storage
+- Per-user key-value storage in server memory
-- Real-time timer state caching
+- Real-time timer state and simple data
-- Client and task data
-- Time entries
-- Fast key-value operations
+- Fast operations
-- Data persistence with Redis
+- Ephemeral: data resets on server restarts

-### PostgreSQL (Available for Future Implementation)
+### Future Database Option
-The `DATABASE_URL` environment variable is configured and ready for PostgreSQL integration.
-Future enhancements can include:
-- User accounts and authentication with PostgreSQL
-- Relational data models for clients, tasks, and time entries
-- Advanced querying and reporting
-- Transaction support for billing and invoices
+This demo can be extended to use Redis or PostgreSQL later.
+That would require adding a proper data layer and environment variables.

 ## Quick Start

 ### Prerequisites
 - Node.js 20 or higher
-- Redis database access
-- PostgreSQL database access

 ### Installation